 For my upcoming project I need a cluster of neighbouring European countries.
 I downloaded the world boundary data in GeoJSON from Eurostat.
 Eurostat is an official publishing body of geopolitical data and the datasets they offer come in different formats and in varying levels of detail.
 I chose a 1 to 10M crop that’s about 30MB – it matches the level of detail I was after.
 For comparison, scale of 1:1M is incredibly detailed but it takes over 300MB of disk space.

-To extract the countries, we will use a command-line program OGR2OGR.
+To extract the countries, we will use a command-line utility, OGR2OGR.
 There are probably similar libraries available in Python or R, but OGR2OGR has some prebuilt functions that make working with any sort of geographical data pretty simple.
 The University of California published a great guide of how to make OGR2OGR work on Windows.
 Beside downloading the right packages the installation involves setting up some environmental variables so it’s worth taking a look.